brson/wasm-opt-rs/notes.md

 ## Outcome and future plans

-This was a great little project: perfectly scoped to complete quickly and successfully, with many clear and distinct tasks to split between myself and my partner.
+This was a great bite-sized project: perfectly scoped to complete quickly and successfully, with many clear and distinct tasks to split between myself and my partner.
 Most hacking isn't so clearcut, so I am grateful we found this one.

 It has already been [integrated into the master branch of `cargo-contract`][ccmb], and &mdash; amazingly &mdash;
-somebody else took the initiative to [integrate it into Substrate's `wasm-builder`][sswb].
+somebody other than us took the initiative to [integrate it into Substrate's `wasm-builder`][sswb].

 [ccmb]: todo
 [sswb]: todo